Your Guide to Moving to Portland

 What do I need to know about Portland education?

 The main school system is Portland Public Schools (PPS), a PK–12 district with an enrollment of more than 49,000 students.
-It’s comprised of 79 schools at more than 100 locations city-wide.
+It comprises 79 schools at more than 100 locations city-wide.
 PPS ranks as above-average compared to nationwide statistics.
+Due to COVID-19, Portland Public Schools will be entirely virtual at least until November 5th.

 According to Niche, PPS ranks at 60% proficiency in reading and 49% proficiency in math, and the average graduation rate for Portland high school seniors is 78%.
 PPS offers a good array of extracurricular and after-school activities, and there are many pre-K options for young parents.